learning-zone/python-basics/README.md

      rhyme=re.search('.ake','I would make a cake, but I hate to bake') rhyme.group()

-‘make’
+'make'

 And as we know, the function search() stops at the first match.
-Hence, we have our first rhyme to ‘cake’.
+Hence, we have our first rhyme to 'cake'.

 ## Q. What is Tkinter?